bkesk/bad-apps-blog/README.md

 $ podman run --rm -p 5000 bad_apps:test sh -c "flask init-db; flask init-config; flask run --host=0.0.0.0"
 ```

-When using this command, Podman (or Docker) will automatically forward a local port to port 5000 of the container.
+When using this command, Podman (or Docker) will automatically forward a port on the host to port 5000 of the container.
 You can check which port using: `$ podman ps`, and you can navigate to the app in your browser at `http://localhost:[port from podman ps]`.

 The configuration file, `config.py` contains secrets, and should not be included in a container image.
+The `--rm` command was used to ensure that no image containing a `config.py` file is saved.
-Before, we ran in a script within the container to generate a `config.py` file within the container, but
+In the command above, we ran a script within the container to generate a `config.py` file, but
-we may want to use a specific `config.py` in practice.
+we may want to use a specific `config.py` from outside of the container.
-Instead, use the container engine's secret manager.
+To securely share a file containing secrets with the container, we can use the container engine's secret manager.

-First, make a 'secret':
+First, make a Podman 'secret' (Docker has a similar feature/syntax):

 ```
 $ podman secret create [name of secret] /path/on/host/conf.py